rackerlabs/support-how-to/content/cloud-files/use-swiftly-to-upload-an-image.md

     SWFLY_SEG_BYTES=134217728
     SWFLY_CONCURRENCY=20

-To information about viewing your Rackspace API key, see [View and reset your API key](/how-to/view-and-reset-your-api-key).
+To view information about viewing your Rackspace API key, see [View and reset your API key](/how-to/view-and-reset-your-api-key).

 Ensure that the container into which you want to uploads your object already exists in the appropriate region in Cloud Files.
 (You can create